Unlock Better Deals: Master Your Investment Property Financing

 Portfolio Loans: The Relationship Play

 Portfolio loans come from community banks and credit unions that keep the loan on their own books.
-They don't sell to Fannie Mae.
-They don't follow Fannie's rules.
-And that's the whole point.
+They don't sell to Fannie Mae and they don't follow Fannie's rules.

-Here's the play: walk into the bank.
-Sit across from the commercial lending officer.
-Bring your rent rolls, your P&L, your track record.
+The play: walk into the bank, sit across from the commercial lending officer, bring your rent rolls, your P&L, your track record.
 Portfolio lenders care about the relationship.
-They want to see that you know what you're doing and that you'll bring them the next deal, too.
+They want to see that you know what you're doing and that you'll bring them the next deal.

 Hard Money: Speed at a Price

 Hard money is the sprinter's tool.
-You're not holding this loan for 30 years.
-You're holding it for 6-12 months while you rehab a property, stabilize it with tenants, and then refinance into permanent financing.
+You hold this loan for 6-12 months while you rehab, stabilize with tenants, then refinance into permanent financing.

 The Decision Framework